stdmk/jtelebot/Readme.md

 Url of the ftp server where backups will be uploaded `ftp://username:password@host:port[/path]`

+**today** (/today command)

+*minRepliesToGetTheTop*
+Minimum message replies required to get to the /today command.

+*messagesCountInTheTop*
+Messages count in /today command.

+*messageExpirationDays*
+number of days to store messages

 ### System
 Java 17 is required to run the bot
 To use the /webcam command, you need to install ffmpeg on your system